yegorsokolov/MT5/README.md

 restart unhealthy pods.
 Configuration values such as the path to `config.yaml` can be overridden via environment variables defined in the deployment manifest.

-## Remote Management API
+## Remote Management Helpers

-The FastAPI application that previously exposed lifecycle management endpoints has been removed from the installable package.
-Its source now lives in `archive/bot_apis/remote_api.py`, allowing teams to run it as a standalone service when programmatic control over bots is required.
-The compatibility module `mt5.remote_api` now raises an `ImportError` so projects notice the dependency on this optional component.
-Launch the archived script directly (for example `python archive/bot_apis/remote_api.py`) if you still rely on the REST endpoints; they behave exactly as they did in earlier releases, including support for TLS and risk-manager integration via environment variables such as `MAX_PORTFOLIO_DRAWDOWN`.
+`mt5.remote_api` now implements the lifecycle controls that were previously served via FastAPI.
+Call `mt5.remote_api.init_remote_api()` (or `mt5.remote_api.ensure_initialized()`) after configuring `API_KEY` and `AUDIT_LOG_SECRET` to load secrets, start background monitors and expose async helpers for starting bots, tailing logs, updating configuration, pushing metrics and scheduling maintenance jobs.
+The gRPC bridge calls the same helper functions and continues to enforce the configured API key.

-If you self-host the archived service, the operational notes below continue to apply.
+Teams that still prefer an HTTP control surface can run the archived FastAPI application from `archive/bot_apis/remote_api.py`.
+Launch it directly (for example `python archive/bot_apis/remote_api.py`) to recover the REST and WebSocket endpoints, including TLS support and risk-manager integration via environment variables such as `MAX_PORTFOLIO_DRAWDOWN`.
+The operational notes below apply to that standalone deployment.

 ### API Key Rotation